Skip to content

 What a Stucco Inspection Should Check

-A professional will tap the wall to map out the exact boundaries of the hollow, delaminated area.
-They will also gently press on the stucco to feel for movement or softness.
+• Tap Test & Movement Check: A professional will tap the wall to map out the exact boundaries of the hollow, delaminated area and check for wall movement.

-The shape and direction of the cracks surrounding the bulge can provide clues about whether the issue is related to settling, thermal expansion, or severe water intrusion.
+• Crack Pattern Review: The direction of the cracks surrounding the bulge helps determine if the issue is related to settling, thermal expansion, or severe water intrusion.

-Inspectors look for dark stains, mold, or white mineral deposits (efflorescence) on the surface, which clearly indicate water is traveling through the stucco assembly.
+• Moisture Staining & Efflorescence: Inspectors look for dark stains, mold, or white mineral deposits (efflorescence) on the surface, indicating water pathing.

 What Homeowners in Orange County and Los Angeles Should Do Next